apache/lucene-solr/modules/analysis/README.txt

 lucene-analyzers-common-XX.jar
   The primary analysis module library, containing general-purpose analysis components and support for various languages.

+lucene-analyzers-icu-XX.jar
+  An add-on analysis library that provides improved Unicode support via International Components for Unicode (ICU).
+Note: this module depends on the ICU4j jar file (version > 4.4.0)

 lucene-analyzers-smartcn-XX.jar
   An add-on analysis library that provides word segmentation for Simplified